IRS Forms

 Pro tip, Read numbers aloud as you type them.
 One transposed digit can bounce a deposit and slow you down.

 The savings bond section is no longer in play.
-As of January 1, 2025, the IRS removed the option to buy paper Series I bonds with a tax refund.
+The option to buy paper Series I bonds with a tax refund has been discontinued.
 If you want I bonds, open a TreasuryDirect account and purchase electronically.

 Splitting Your Refund Safely, Name‑Match And Joint Return Rules

 Banks look for ownership alignment before they accept an ACH credit.
-Deposit only into accounts titled to you, your spouse, or both on a joint return.
-If a joint refund lands in a single‑name account, some institutions will reject it, which can trigger a paper check or default to the first account on file.
+Deposit only into accounts titled to you, your spouse, or both on a joint return (preparer-fee collection via refund deposit is prohibited, and the IRS will reject any deposit whose account name does not match the refund).
+If a joint refund lands in a single‑name account, some institutions will reject it, which routes the rejected portion to the last valid account listed on Form 8888 (under Executive Order 14247, paper-check fallback is no longer the default).

-If processing is delayed, the IRS can deposit the entire refund in the first listed account because split information is not always retained beyond the initial cycle.
-That is why the first account should be long‑standing, low risk, and ready to receive the full amount.
+If processing is delayed or one or more deposits are rejected, the IRS will deposit the entire refund in the last valid account listed on Form 8888.
+That is why the last-listed account should be long‑standing, low risk, and ready to receive the full amount.

 • Verify routing and account numbers with your bank before you file.

 • Avoid listing any account that is close to the three‑deposit limit for the year.
-The fourth deposit becomes a paper check.
+Additional refunds beyond three to that account will be rejected, and under Executive Order 14247 paper-check fallback is no longer the default.

 • Consider a joint‑titled first account for joint refunds to reduce rejects.